alexrnov/LedCubes/README.md

 # LedCubes
 OpeGL ES module for MikCube app.
 Allows you to set the color of each LED in the 8x8x8 cube.
 Due to the fact that many objects (512) are used, alpha-blending is used instead of lighting.
-This improves the fps.
+This improves the FPS.

 <p align="center">Set color:</p>